Majhail (film)

 Majhail is a Punjabi-language action film directed by Dheeraj Kedarnath Rattan.
 The film is written by Dheeraj Kedarnath Rattan and Manila Rattan.
 It stars Dev Kharoud and Roopi Gill in lead roles and Guggu Gill, Dheeraj Kumar, Vadda Grewal, and Hobby Dhaliwal in supporting roles.
 The film released in theatres on 31 January 2025.

+It revolves around a fierce and gritty power struggle between rival criminal families in rural Punjab, which is disrupted by a strict, new police commander.
+The film follows themes of loyalty, revenge, and the violent consequences of political ambition.